Turning community need into action with The Scatter Joy Project

 UX Designer + Web Builder

-The Scatter Joy Project exists to reduce barriers around mental health support—through connection, storytelling, and access to resources.
+The Scatter Joy Project exists to reduce barriers to mental health support—through connection, storytelling, and access to resources.
 Their website isn’t just marketing.
-It’s a gateway.
+It’s a gateway to help.

 Which meant the UX challenge wasn’t “How do we make this look nice?”

-• How do we help people find support quickly?
+• How do we help people find support—fast?

-• How do we keep resources up to date?
+• How do we keep resources current without friction?

-• How do we let a small team focus on helping people—not fighting their website?
+• How do we let a small team focus on helping people, not wrestling their website?

-Before the redesign, updating the site felt heavier than it needed to be.
-Adding new resources, updating content, or sharing community stories took more effort than it should have.
+Behind the scenes, the problem was clear.
+Updating content felt heavier than it needed to be.
+Adding resources, sharing community stories, or making simple updates took more time—and more energy—than it should have.

-So the goal became clear: design a website that stays out of the way.
+So the goal became simple (and a little ambitious): design a website that stays out of the way—so the work that truly matters can move faster.

 Why WordPress + Elementor?

-• No custom code = no developer dependency
+• No custom code means no waiting on developers for everyday updates

 From day one, we asked the same question over and over: How can we get people the mental health resources they need—without making them play a website scavenger hunt?